Major benefits of vitamin K2

 Other health benefits of vitamin K2

 If osteoporosis, heart disease and cancer prevent aren’t enough, there are many other condition associated with K2 deficiency and documented health benefits of optimal K2 intake.
-These include improving insulin sensitivity for diabetics, preventing brain damage in conditions like stroke, preventing kidney disease and boosting male fertility.
+These include improving Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. sensitivity for diabetics, preventing brain damage in conditions like stroke, preventing kidney disease and boosting male fertility.

 Who benefits from vitamin K2?

 The benefits of vitamin K2 extend throughout life.
-Vitamin K2 is as important as folic acid for pregnant women and their growing babies.
+Vitamin K2 is as important as What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… for pregnant women and their growing babies.
 In the first trimester the nutrient is essential for the development of primary teeth and healthy facial structure; in the second trimester the formation of adult teeth and skeleton require K2.

 Children and adolescents have especially high requirement for this nutrient because of their growing bodies, where K2 promotes healthy teeth and bones.
 Vitamin K2 has been shown to counteract the negative changes in bone density seen in menopausal women, and both men and women over 50 show high levels of vitamin K2 deficiency, accelerating the rate of bone loss and vascular calcification.